ParaeagleRyanC/PipelinedForwardingRiscVProcessor/README.md

 The processor utilizes the ALU (Arithmetic Logic Unit) and RegisterFile modules.

-A game is designed and implemented in `Assembly Language` to highlight the functionalities of the processor.
+A game is designed and implemented in `Assembly Language` to highlight the functionalities of the processor, and is to be run on an FPGA board with a VGA output.

 This is a **5-stage** processor, with the stages being:
 1. Fetch